CAPSTONE-2022-2023/Group_22/use_cases/create_account.md

 8. The system sends an Welcome email.

 ### Alternate Flows
-* If a customer enters invalid information:
+* If a customer enters invalid  Fields(s):
-    1. The system prompts the customer to re-enter valid information.
+    1. After step 3, the system prompts the customer to re-enter valid deatils.
 * If customer accounts exists:
    1. The system displays a message indicating that this account is already exists.
 * If the password is not long or complex enough: